HelenTu05/ECON-UB-232-Data-Bootcamp-Midterm/README.md

 This relationship likely reflects **survivorship bias**: restaurants accumulating large numbers of reviews tend to be popular and successful, and quality drives both popularity and ratings.
 It is also possible that review inflation plays a role — very high-review-count establishments may attract fans more than critics.
 <img width="1516" height="554" alt="image" src="https://github.com/user-attachments/assets/99cfdcfa-cb84-45ad-91da-8d6756119fa5" />

+**Conclusion:** More reviews weakly predict higher ratings, but the more important effect is on **rating reliability** — high-review restaurants produce scores that are more stable and closer to a restaurant's true perceived quality.
+A restaurant with 500+ reviews is both better-rated and more trustworthy than one with 5.

 ### Q3 — Cuisine Type vs. Star Rating